elfoebbro/bridgingopenborders/_contributions/25_LifeDeathAnatomy.md

 ![Image](Images/25_LifeDeathAnatomy.jpg)

-_Nina Sellars working on adipose tissue culture, for 'Fat Culture' project, SymbioticA, UWA, 2017.
+_Nina Sellars working on adipose tissue culture for her project, ‘Fat Culture’, while artist in residence at SymbioticA, UWA, 2017.
-Photographers: Nina Sellars & Ionat Zurr_
+Photographers: Nina Sellars & Ionat Zurr.
+This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body._

 **_Life_**